vicramon/ember-tutorial/chapters/routing-in-ember.md

 Everything in Ember starts with routes.
 If you're familiar with routing systems in other frameworks then I don't think Ember's will cause you much trouble.

+**Note: do not add the following code to your app -- the code in the next few chapters is here just to show you how things work.**

 ## Location APIs

 First, let's cover the mechanics of routing in Ember.
 By default Ember uses the `hashchange` event in the browser to know when you've changed routes.
 It implements its own [HashLocation](http://emberjs.com/api/classes/Ember.HashLocation.html) object to handle this.